Category: Credit Card Guides

 First are the travel-focused credits, such as:

-Up to $200 in annual Hilton credits.
-You’ll get up to $50 per quarter for eligible purchases made directly with a Hilton property.*
+• Up to $200 in annual Hilton For Business credits.
+Eligible purchases made directly with Hilton properties qualify.

-Up to $200 in annual airline credits.
-Choose a participating airline (United, American Airlines, Delta, Alaska Airlines, JetBlue, and many more), and redeem this credit to offset charges like checked bags, pet fees, seat upgrades, etc.*
+• Up to $200 in annual airline fee credits.
+Choose a participating airline and use this to offset charges like checked bags, pet fees, seat upgrades, and more.

 Then there’s the business-focused credits:

-Up to $120 in annual wireless credits.
-Get up to $10 in statement credits each month for wireless telephone service purchases made directly with a wireless provider in the U.S.*
+• Up to $120 in annual wireless credits.
+Get up to $10 per month for wireless telephone service purchases made directly with a U.S. provider.

-New!
-Enroll and get up to $150 in statement credits on U.S purchases directly with Dell Technologies on the Business Platinum Card and an additional $1,000 statement credit after you spend $5,000 or more on that same Card per calendar year.
+• Dell Technologies credits.
+Enroll to get up to $150 in statement credits on U.S. purchases directly with Dell each year, plus an additional $1,000 statement credit after you spend $5,000 or more on that same card per calendar year.

-New!
-Enroll and get a $250 statement credit after you spend $600 or more on U.S. purchases directly with Adobe per calendar year on the Business Platinum Card.
+• Adobe credit.
+Enroll to get a $250 statement credit after you spend $600 or more on U.S. purchases directly with Adobe per calendar year.

 Perks to enhance your travel experience

-Airport lounge access.
-No travel card on the market gives you access to more airport lounges than the Amex Business Platinum Card — over 1,400 locations in all.
+• Airport lounge access.
+No travel card on the market gives you access to more airport lounges than the Amex Business Platinum Card — Over 1,550 airport lounges across 140 countries worldwide.
 You can visit super fancy Amex Centurion Lounges, Delta Sky Clubs (eligible same-day Delta ticket required), Plaza Premium lounges, Priority Pass lounges*, and more.
 Airport lounges are a travel game-changer.

 * Enrollment required for some benefits.